kivanctezoren/ccnn-uq-bootstrap/README.md

 Unfortunately, the transfer learning experiments involving CIFAR10 could not be replicated using a CCNN, due to an issue concerning the different data formats and frameworks of the models.
-Still, the weights to be used in the experiment were successfully obtained and can be foun under `lib/cnn/` directory.
+Still, the weights to be used in the experiment were successfully obtained and can be found under `lib/cnn/` directory.

 # 4. Conclusion